José Borregales

-José Borregales (born 15 December 1997) is a Venezuelan professional American football placekicker.
-He played college football at Florida International and the University of Miami.
+José Borregales (born 15 December 1997) is a Venezuelan former professional American football placekicker.
+He played college football for the FIU Panthers and Miami Hurricanes.

 Early life

 Borregales attended Booker T. Washington Senior High School and was named a Florida Class 4A first-team selection.
 He was also named a First-team All Dade selection and a 2015 Kohl's All-American honorable mention.
 During his high school career, Borregales converted 13 of 14 field goals and 48 of 51 extra points.
 He committed to Florida International University to play college football.

 College career

 2016–2019

 Borregales redshirted his first year at Florida International University.
 In 2017, he served as the team's starting kicker.
 During the 2017 season he connected on 15 of 18 field goals and went 40 for 40 on extra points.
 In 2018, he finished the season with 14 of 18 field goals and 54 of 55 extra points.
 Also in 2018, he was finalist for the Lou Groza Award as the nation's best college kicker.
 However, he fell short of Andre Szmyt in voting.
 In his final season at FIU, he finished with 21 of 29 field goals and converted all 40 extra point attempts.